Xenios91/Rust-6502-EMU/README.md

 [![Unit Test](https://github.com/Xenios91/Rust-CPU-EMU/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/Xenios91/Rust-CPU-EMU/actions/workflows/rust.yml)

-What started off as a Rust CPU emulator for 6502, is probably going to turn into a VM for a new programming language just to tinker with.
+Rust CPU emulator for 6502

 This is a work in progress, it is also being used to better learn Rust.